-Valuing BNY Mellon stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of BNY Mellon's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-BNY Mellon's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 11x.
-In other words, BNY Mellon shares trade at around 11x recent earnings.
+BNY Mellon's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 16x.
+In other words, BNY Mellon shares trade at around 16x recent earnings.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 However, BNY Mellon's P/E ratio is best considered in relation to those of others within the asset management industry or those of similar companies.

 BNY Mellon's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.2939.
 A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.